Aliases for GABRQ Gene

 GeneCards Summary for GABRQ Gene

 GABRQ (Gamma-Aminobutyric Acid Type A Receptor Theta Subunit) is a Protein Coding gene.
 Diseases associated with GABRQ include waisman syndrome and neurologic diseases.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
 GO annotations related to this gene include transmembrane signaling receptor activity and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.